judeharding/modern_react/README.md

 SOMETIMES, the program runs soooo fast that you will get an error b/c blogs hasn't come down to my machine from the SERVER.
 In the template, add curly braces around the component.
 Add blogs && <BlogListk>.

-it works with conditional templating. the blogs has to eval to TRUE before the component on the left of the && is rendered
+it works with conditional templating. the blogs has to eval to TRUE before the component on the left of the && is rendered.

+Create custom hooks with the prefix use - useFetch.

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

 =================
 template for new proj